CalvinAllen/svn-to-git-migration-scripts/README.md

 4. Modify the final path of the command to be the directory/git repo that you want to create.

 This step might take *weeks* to complete, depending on the history in the repo.

+Commands for `git svn` can be found here - https://git-scm.com/docs/git-svn